Craft Beer Festivals in Sweden

 Sweden’s largest craft beer festivals

 Brewskival in Helsingborg is run by Swedish craft brewery Brewski, so it features some of their beers of course, but also much more, both from Sweden and from international breweries.
-It’s happening this year on August 12th-14th.
-It’s at Brewski’s brewery, which is outside the center of town, but still within walking distance, and there’s at least one hotel that’s even closer.
+The next one is August 22nd-24th, 2025.
+It’s at Brewski’s brewery, which is outside the center of town, but still within walking distance.

 Although not exclusively for craft beer, Stockholm Beer and Whisky Festival is another of the larger drink festivals in Sweden.
-It takes place over two weekends, September 29th-October 1st and October 6th-8th, this year.
+It usually takes place in September or October.
+Dates for 2025 have not been announced yet.
 In addition to beer and whiskey, there is wine, rum, gin, and more available for tasting.

 Great Swedish Beer Festival, or GSBF, in Malmö, is unique in that it features only Swedish microbreweries, whereas the other ones have Swedish beers plus international beers.
-It’s happening on October 28th-29th this year in a large indoor venue in the city center with plenty of seating.
+It usually takes place in September or October in a large venue with plenty of seating.
+Dates for 2025 have not been annonsed yet.

 Smaller local craft beer festivals in Sweden

 There are plenty of other smaller craft beer festivals around Sweden, some that take place every year and others that pop up as fun one-off festivals.
-Some examples are Stockholm Beer Fest, which will take place on August 27th-28th this year, and Linköping Beer Expo, which will take place on March 4th in 2023.
-Some other fun ones we’ve attended in the past include Örebrewfest in Örebro, Folkes Fölbitarfest in Linköping featuring craft beer from Östergötland, and The Gothenburg Phenomenon in Stockholm featuring craft beer from Göteborg.
+Some examples are Stockholm Beer Fest, which usually takes place in August, Linköping Beer Expo, which will take place on February 22nd, 2025, and Folkes Fölbitarfest in Linköping featuring craft beer from Östergotland, which will take place on May 10th 2025.
+Some other fun ones we’ve attended in the past include Örebrewfest in Örebro and The Gothenburg Phenomenon in Stockholm featuring craft beer from Göteborg.

 Homebrew festivals in Sweden